Uniform undistortion from barycentres, and applications to hierarchically hyperbolic groups: Questions

 A positive answer would show that, to strengthen the results in \cite{abbottngsprianoguptapetyt:hierarchically}, $\s$--translation discreteness is most interesting for central extensions.

-It may be that central extensions alone aren't enough to answer Question~\ref{question:all-structures}.
-Perhaps there are more elaborate examples involving complexes of groups whose vertex groups are central extensions of HHGs, assembled so that a combination theorem as in \cite{behrstockhagenmartinsisto:combinatorial} provides an HHG structure, but where the induced HHG structures on the vertex groups are forced to involve translation-indiscrete actions on quasilines; the graphs of groups in \cite{hagenrussellsistospriano:equivariant} might be a starting point.
+It may be that central extensions alone aren't enough to answer Question~\ref{question:all-structures}: there could be more elaborate examples involving complexes of groups whose vertex groups are central extensions of HHGs, assembled so that a combination theorem as in \cite{behrstockhagenmartinsisto:combinatorial} provides an HHG structure, but where the induced HHG structures on the vertex groups are forced to involve non--translation-discrete actions on quasilines.
+The graphs of groups in \cite{hagenrussellsistospriano:equivariant} might be a starting point.

+We finish by mentioning two related avenues for research.
+The first concerns length spectrum rigidity.
+Given a group $G$ acting properly and coboundedly on an injective space $X$, one could seek conditions under which the spectrum $\tau_X(G)$ determines $X$ up to $G$--equivariant isometry, possibly among actions on injective spaces in some restricted class.
+One could also attempt to characterise HHG structures up to some natural equivalence from similar data.
+The aim would be a useful notion of the ``space of injective/HHG structures'' for $G$.
+Some motivation for this idea comes from the marked $\ell^1$--length spectrum rigidity result for certain classes of actions on cube complexes \cite{beyrerfioravanti:crossratios}.

+The second considers rationality of $\tau_G$.
+When $G$ is hyperbolic, there is an integer $N$ such that all infinite-order elements $g\in G$ satisfy $\tau_G(g) \in \frac{1}{N} \mathbb{Z}$.
+The same statement holds more generally for \emph{$M$--Morse} elements of \emph{Morse local-to-global} groups \cite{russellsprianotran:local}, a class that includes groups acting properly and coboundedly on injective spaces \cite{sistozalloum:morse}.
+However, when $G$ is not hyperbolic, not all infinite-order elements are uniformly Morse \cite{cordesdurham:boundary}.
+Thus, given a group $G$ with uniformly undistorted infinite-cyclic subgroups, one could investigate whether $\tau_G(g)$ is rational for all $g\in G$.
+This is unknown for mapping class groups.